top of page

 DrizzleX

 When you install DrizzleX, you don’t have to wait long to see results.
-Most buildings recover the full cost of the system in about 9 months—just from the water savings alone.
+Most buildings recover the full cost of the system in about nine months through water savings alone.
+After that, the savings continue.

 Clear Water Usage Reports

-One of the best parts of DrizzleX is the Water Consumption Insights Report.
+One of the most useful features of DrizzleX is the Water Consumption Insights Report.
 These reports show exactly how much water each unit is using.

 Smart Leak Detection

-DrizzleX watches water flow across your whole building and flags anything that looks off.
-Whether it’s a slow drip or a stuck toilet flapper, the system lets you know where it’s happening and how much water you’re losing.
+DrizzleX monitors water flow throughout your building and flags anything unusual.
+Whether it’s a slow drip or a stuck toilet flapper, the system shows you where it’s happening and how much water you’re losing.

 Instant Email Alerts

 If DrizzleX finds a leak, you’ll get an email right away.
-The alert includes all the details—like which unit has the leak, what fixture is causing it, how much water has already been wasted, and even a rough estimate of how much it could cost if it’s not fixed.
+The alert includes all the details, like which unit leaks, what fixture is causing it, how much water has already been wasted, and even a rough estimate of how much it could cost if it’s not fixed.

 It even gives you tips on what to do next.
 No more waiting for the next bill to spot a problem.